Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Flow-topology classification

-Excluding LCs, the molecule reduces to an object akin to the FP graph invariants of Ref.~\cite{villa2025topological} and Fig.~\ref{fig:1}(c), see the mapping between the two in Fig.~\ref{fig:2}(c) and~\cite{supmat}.
-Conversely, the FP graph invariant extends naturally to the LC RVdP-like limit ($U=0$, $G=0$, $\gamma>0$, $\kappa_2>0$), where an attracting LC adds a $S$ vertex.
-As Fig.~\ref{fig:2}(d) shows, this vertex shares the chirality of both the enclosing repellor and the source at infinity, consistent with the Poincaré-Bendixson theorem~\cite{guckenheimer2013nonlinear}.
-Extending the decorated graph invariants to flows with coexisting LCs and FPs, via Fig.~\ref{fig:2}(d), makes basin adjacency ambiguous: LC ``patches'' may geometrically enclose other basins rather than border them, a complication detailed in~\cite{supmat}.
-Figure~\ref{fig:2}(e) revisits the phase diagram classified according to such FP invariant already producing a rich range of phases.
-Figure~\ref{fig:2}(f) illustrates two representative horizontal and vertical cuts of the FP phase diagram in Fig.~\ref{fig:2}(e), along which the molecule reveals flow structure far beyond the FP classification.
-Here LCs coexist with FPs, both appearing in attracting and repelling forms.
+Excluding LCs, the molecule reduces to an object akin to the FP graph invariants of Ref.~\cite{villa2025topological} and Fig.~\ref{fig:1}(d); the mapping is shown in Fig.~\ref{fig:2}(c).
+Conversely, the FP graph invariant extends naturally to the RVdP limit ($U=0$, $G=0$, $\gamma>0$, $\kappa_2>0$), where an attracting LC adds an $S$ vertex.
+This vertex shares the chirality of both the enclosing repeller and the source at infinity [Fig.~\ref{fig:2}(d)], consistent with the Poincaré-Bendixson theorem~\cite{guckenheimer2013nonlinear}.